GENIVI/navigation/src/navigation/README.md

 There are other options available, please enter ./build.sh -h to display it

 ## How to test
+First launch the navigation middleware by entering:
+./run -p
-Some python scripts can be used for test.
+Open a terminal and go to ../../test/navigation/script Some python scripts can be used for test.
-Go to ../../test/navigation/script
+REM:
 For Python, you need to install some modules sudo apt-get install python-pip python-dbus python-gobject python-pil sudo pip install --upgrade pip

-To test, launch the navigation middleware by entering:
-../../src/navigation/run -p
-and the test batch:
+Launch the test batch:
 ./test-all

 If everything is OK, you must see: